gmac/sass-thematic/README.md

 # sass-ast

-[pre-release]

-Reconstitute an entire Sass filebase into an Abstract Syntax Tree (AST) of lexically-parsed grammar.
+Reconstitutes an entire Sass filebase into an Abstract Syntax Tree (AST) of lexically-parsed grammar.
 This is useful for performing validations and/or extracting portions of your Sass styleset for specific purposes.

 ## How it works

-This is an extremely lightweight library that combines [file-importer](https://github.com/gmac/file-importer) with the fabulous [gonzales-pe](https://github.com/tonyganch/gonzales-pe) CSS lexer:
+`sass-ast` is an extremely lightweight bridge combining [file-importer](https://github.com/gmac/file-importer) with the fabulous [gonzales-pe](https://github.com/tonyganch/gonzales-pe) CSS lexer:

  * `file-importer` is used to reconstitute the file tree of a Sass codebase, combining files referenced via `@import` statements.

  * As files are imported, each file is parsed into an AST by `gonzales`, and then merged into its parent AST in place of the original `@import` rule.
+Imported stylesheets are assigned `import` and `file` properties to annotate where the source was loaded from.

 The net result is a complete `gonzales` AST object, composed of deeply-nested source trees.
 Each imported stylesheet retains its own `stylesheet` node and line numbers.
-Also, `sass-ast` adds `import` and `file` properties to each `stylsheet` node in the tree, denoting where each stylesheet came from.

 ### Example: